cassaram09/r3-library/README.md

 ## To Do

+  - Create CLI for generating a new resource
   - Build out test coverage
-  - CLI for generating a new resource
+  - Build more robust request creation

 ## Contributing